Ivo-Balbaert/The_Way_to_Jai/book/14_Branching_with_if_else.md

 ifx returns a value, which can be used to make or assign to a variable.

 ## 14.3 Case branching
+If you need to compare a variable against a lot of values, you would have to write a long if-else-if sequence.
+Jai offers you an easier way with if-case.
 See example `14.3_if_case.jai`:

 ```c++